 - Deliver the warning letter as soon as the incident happens: If you want to be taken seriously, you should issue the warning and take effective measures as soon as the event occurs.
 Waiting simply diminishes the severity of the warning and can take longer to rectify any damages.

 - Reinforce what the consequences are in writing: Although you would have verbally informed your employee of the consequences, it’s important to reiterate them if the outcome doesn’t change or if they fail to improve in the area that they have fallen behind.

 - Ask the employee to sign the letter: While it’s not compulsory for the employee to sign the letter, it’s advisable that they do.
 It confirms that they’ve acknowledged the warning and understand the consequences if they fail to redeem themselves.
 If they refuse to sign it, you can gain proof of receipt by attaching the letter to an email and sending that across.

-Below are a couple of different written warning templates to follow when you’re preparing a letter of reprimand of your own.
+Below are a couple of different written warning templates from Emctrack which you can follow when you’re preparing a letter of reprimand of your own.

 Things to Remember

 - Keep it factual and objective: Keeping emotions out of difficult conversations is essential, as you don’t want your employee to feel as if they are being personally attacked; listing facts and figures is much more effective.
 In such cases, employees can get heated and emotional, but while it can be uncomfortable, you should remain calm and composed.